aredn/documentation/arednNetworkDesign/frequency_bands.rst

 AREDN |trade| networks operate in the microwave radio spectrum, and licensed Amateur radio operators have unique access to some of these frequencies.
 For bands in which Amateur operators share the spectrum, there is more chance for RF interference which may make some frequencies unusable for AREDN |trade| data networking.
 For best results, select frequencies that are not being heavily used within the coverage area.

-.. attention:: **You are responsible for using frequencies, channels, bandwidths, and power levels that comply with your country's Amateur radio license requirements.**
+.. warning:: **You are responsible for using frequencies, channels, bandwidths, and power levels that comply with your country's Amateur radio license requirements.**

 Channel Information
   Each band is divided into channels, each of which consists of a 5 MHz frequency offset identified by the center frequency of the channel and assigned a numerical label.
 In the example below you can see that a selected channel may use more or less of the frequency range based on the chosen channel width.
 The wider the channel, the more overlap there will be with adjacent channels.
 Wide channels have the effect of reducing the number of non-overlapping or non-interfering channels that will be available for use.
 When selecting channels and widths, be sure to use non-overlapping channels.
 Devices using channels or channel widths that overlap will interfere with one another and cannot communicate to coordinate the sharing of bandwidth.